markitosgv/JWTRefreshTokenBundle/README.md

-So the table grows with logins, and it is meant to be emptied on a schedule rather than kept small by the bundle. [`gesdinet:jwt:clear`](#revoke-all-invalid-tokens) removes the expired ones and is worth running as a cron job.
+So the table grows with logins, and it is meant to be emptied on a schedule rather than kept small by the bundle. [`gesdinet:jwt:clear`](#revoke-all-invalid-tokens) removes the expired ones and is worth running [on a schedule](#revoke-all-invalid-tokens), by cron or by Symfony Scheduler.

 A user can also be held to a number of them: